pact-foundation/pact.io/best_practices/pact_nirvana.md

 The [Pact Broker](https://github.com/pact-foundation/pact_broker) is a service that allows your projects to exchange pacts and verification results in an automated way.

 While you can use Pact without a Pact Broker, using one allows you to get the most out of Pact.
-The Pact Broker is designed to operate within your test frameworks and CI system, and as such, has integration points in each of the Pact implementations to publish and retrieve contracts and results.
+Without the Broker, you will have to work out how to create your own feedback loop that lets you know the results of the pact verifications, and your pacts will not enable to you release your services independently and safely using the `can-i-deploy` tool (more on this later).

-The Pact Broker and its clients are open source tools \(though you can get your own hosted instance of the Broker at [https://pact.dius.com.au/](https://pact.dius.com.au/)\)
+The Pact Broker and its clients are open source tools \(though you can get your own hosted instance of the Broker at [https://pactflow.io/](https://pactflow.io/)\)

+### A. Set up a Pact Broker

 1. Read the Pact Broker [home page](https://github.com/pact-foundation/pact_broker), \(taking note of the various deployment options available to you\) and the [quick start guide](https://github.com/pact-foundation/pact_broker/wiki#quick-start-guide).
 2. Deploy a Pact Broker to a network that has access to both consumer and provider CI systems so it can trigger builds.

+### B. Automate pact publication

-3. Configure your consumer build to run the Pact tests and publish its pact to the broker \(consult the documentation for your chosen language\) as part of its main build.
-Consumer Pact tests typically run after the unit tests.
+1. Configure your consumer build to run the Pact tests and publish its pact to the Broker as part of its main build \(consult the documentation for your chosen language\).
+Consumer Pact tests typically run after the unit tests, and before deploying to a test environment.

+### C. Configure pacts to be verified when provider changes

-4. Configure your provider build to fetch the pact from the broker and publish the verification results \(consult the documentation for your chosen language\) as part of its main build.
-This would typically happen after the isolated tests, and before deploying to a test environment.
+1. Configure your provider build to fetch the pact from the broker and publish the verification results as part of its main build \(consult the documentation for your chosen language\).
+This would typically happen after the unit tests, and before deploying to a test environment.

+### D. Configure pacts to be verified when contract changes

-5. Create a new CI job that performs just the provider pact verification step for a given pact URL \(consult the documentation for your chosen language for how to configure this\).
+1. Create a new CI job that performs just the provider pact verification step for a given pact URL \(consult the documentation for your chosen language for how to configure this\).
 The job should accept the URL of the changed pact in the HTTP request parameters or body.
-6. Configure a [webhook](https://github.com/pact-foundation/pact_broker/wiki/Webhooks) to kick off the provider verification build when a pact changes, and use [webhook templates](https://github.com/pact-foundation/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown#dynamic-variable-substitution
+1. Configure a [webhook](https://github.com/pact-foundation/pact_broker/wiki/Webhooks) to kick off the provider verification build when a pact changes, and use [webhook templates](https://github.com/pact-foundation/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown#dynamic-variable-substitution
 ) to pass the URL of the changed pact to the build.

+As you have two different builds running the pact verifications (one when the provider changes, one when the contract changes) it is best to use a provider version number that is deterministic (eg. does not include your CI build number) so that a verification from either job is recorded with the same version number.
+This will help you when it comes to using the `can-i-deploy` tool in step 7.
+Please read the section on [versioning in the Pact Broker](https://docs.pact.io/getting_started/versioning_in_the_pact_broker) to ensure your version numbers will help you get the most out of your Pact Broker.

 Useful links: